Caputo's grocery store in Des Plaines closes again

 Joe's Fresh Market in Des Plaines has closed months after the grocer reopened in Des Plaines.

-Nat Caputo, owner of the grocery store formerly named Joe Caputo & Sons at 959 E. Oakton St., confirmed Tuesday he's permanently out of business.
-The store had been closed the past few days to the surprise of some shoppers.
+Joe Caputo, owner of the grocery store formerly named Joe Caputo & Sons at 959 E. Oakton St., confirmed Tuesday he's permanently out of business.
+The store had been closed the past few days, to the surprise of some shoppers.

 "I got a sick son and got to take care of his health," Caputo said, declining to comment further.